spcl/open-earth-compiler/README.md

 # stencil-dialect

 Development repository for the open earth compiler.
 The repository depends on a build of llvm including mlir.
+The OEC build has been tested with LLVM commit 974d649f8eaf3026ccb9d1b77bdec55da25366e5.
 Before building mlir register your custom dialects in include/mlir/IR/DialectSymbolRegistry.def and change the main cmake file to install the td and def files.
 Once the llvm and mlir are built setup configure the project using the following commands.

 ```
 mkdir build && cd build